nrfconnect/sdk-nrf/doc/nrf/ug_nrf5340.rst

 Network core
 ============

-The network core is an Arm Cortex-M33 processor with a reduced feature set, designed for ultra-low power operation.
+The network core is an Arm Cortex-M33 processor with a reduced feature set, designed for ultra-low-power operation.

 This core is used for radio communication.
 With regards to the nRF5340 samples, this means that the network core runs the radio stack and real-time procedures.

 Currently, the |NCS| provides the following solutions for the network core:

-* :ref:`ug_ble_controller` (both the SoftDevice Controller and the Zephyr Bluetooth LE Controller)
+* :ref:`ug_ble_controller` - both the SoftDevice Controller and the Zephyr Bluetooth LE Controller.
-* IEEE 802.15.4 radio driver (for Thread and Zigbee protocols)
+* IEEE 802.15.4 radio driver - for Thread and Zigbee protocols.
-* :ref:`Multiprotocol <ug_multiprotocol_support>` (Thread and Zigbee protocols running in parallel with the :ref:`nrfxlib:softdevice_controller`)
+* :ref:`Multiprotocol <ug_multiprotocol_support>` - Thread and Zigbee protocols running in parallel with the :ref:`nrfxlib:softdevice_controller`.
-* Samples that directly use the radio peripheral
+* Samples that directly use the radio peripheral.

 See `Network samples`_ for more information.

 In general, this core should be used for real-time processing tasks involving low-level radio protocol layers.

-The board name for the network core in Zephyr is ``nrf5340dk_nrf5340_cpunet``.
+The development kit name for the network core in Zephyr is ``nrf5340dk_nrf5340_cpunet``.

 Application core
 ================